 8. Frozen everything

 Believe it or not, if you entered a Disney park in 2009 there would be no Anna or Elsa anywhere!
 Now you’ll find them at three of the four parks, with their own meet and greet and ride in EPCOT, their sing-a-long attraction at Hollywood Studios, and an appearance in the Mickey’s Royal Friendship Faire show at the castle in Magic Kingdom.
-With the release of Frozen 2 in late 2019, its pretty much guaranteed that these two princesses will continue to have a strong presence at Disney World for the next decade!
+With the release of Frozen 2 in late 2019, these two princesses will continue to have a strong presence at Disney World for the next decade!

 9. Disney Vacation Club additions